Nashville Cosmetic & Implant Dentistry: Adam Cottrill, DMD

 It’s important to do your research before opting for same-day crowns.
 According to USA Today, only 10% of dental offices have the ability to provide them.
 Same-day crowns are expensive and require your dentist to invest in extremely high-tech equipment, software, and extensive training for the whole office.

-Dr. LuBovich can help you determine if a dental crown is the right method of tooth restoration for you.
+Dr. Cottrill can help you determine if a dental crown is the right method of tooth restoration for you.
 Make an appointment with him today.
 Call the office, or book your appointment online.